alexirpan/alexirpan.github.io/_posts/2025-01-02-destruct-o-match.markdown

 </table>

 Gravity is also not too hard to implement.
 The most complicated and expensive logic is on identifying the possible actions.
-To identify the groups of connected colors, we can repeatedly apply the [flood-fill](https://en.wikipedia.org/wiki/Flood_fill) algorithm, until all boulders are grouped.
+We can repeatedly apply the [flood-fill](https://en.wikipedia.org/wiki/Flood_fill) algorithm to find groups of the same color, continuing until all boulders are assigned to some group.
+The actions are then the set of groups with at least 2 boulders.
 This runs in time proportional to the size of the board.
 However, it's not quite that simple, thanks to one important part of Destruct-o-Match: powerups.